Gift tax in the United States: Non-residents

-For gift tax purposes, the test is different in determining who is a non-resident alien, compared to the one for income tax purposes (the inquiry centers around the decedent's domicile).
+For gift tax purposes, the test is different in determining who is a non-resident alien compared to the one for income tax purposes (the inquiry centers around the decedent's domicile).
 This is a subjective test that looks primarily at intent.
 The test considers factors such as the length of stay in the United States; frequency of travel, size, and cost of home in the United States; location of family; participation in community activities; participation in U.S. business and ownership of assets in the United States; and voting.
-It is possible for a foreign citizen to be considered a U.S. resident for income tax purposes but not for gift tax purposes.
+A foreign citizen can be considered a U.S. resident for income tax purposes but not gift tax purposes.

-If a person is a non-resident alien for purposes of gift tax, taxation of gifts is determined in a different way.
-If the property is not located in the U.S., there is no gift tax.
-If it is intangible property, such as shares in U.S. corporations and interests in partnerships or LLCs, there is no gift tax.
+If a person is a non-resident alien for purposes of gift tax, taxation of gifts is determined differently.
+There is no gift tax if the property is not located in the U.S. There is no gift tax if it is intangible property, such as shares in U.S. corporations and interests in partnerships or LLCs.

 Non-resident alien donors are allowed the same annual gift tax exclusion as other taxpayers ($14,000 per year for 2013 through 2016).
 Non-resident alien donors do not have a lifetime unified credit.
 Non-resident alien donors are subject to the same rate schedule for gift taxes.

-U.S. citizens and residents must report gifts from a non-resident alien that are in excess of $100,000 on Form 3520.
+U.S. citizens and residents must report gifts from a non-resident alien that are more than $100,000 on Form 3520.